Investment trust performance

 Investment trust costs

 Traditionally, investment trusts have had lower ongoing charges than open-ended unit trusts and Oeics.
-This was always the case because unlike open-ended funds, investment trusts have never paid commission to financial advisers.
+This was in large part because unlike open-ended funds, investment trusts have never paid commission to financial advisers.

 And because investment trusts don't have to deal with money coming in and out, there's less administration to pay for.
 In addition, investment trusts have independent boards of directors representing the interests of the shareholders - as such they will often negotiate lower annual charges as trusts grow.